beerios/resume-markdown/chris-harley-resume.md

 *Team: Vitrea View and Vitrea Services Platform* | *2014 - 2017*

 - Led a high-performing team in the development of a browser-based medical imaging viewer, setting clear priorities, upholding design and quality standards, and ensuring timely project completion.
-- Initiated the transformation of engineering practices from component-focused teams to full-stack development teams, fostering improved cross-functional communication and collaboration.
+- Initiated the transformation of engineering practices from component-focused teams to full-stack development teams, fostering improved cross-functional communication and collaboration.<br><br>

 ### Senior Software Engineer
 **Canon Medical** (formerly Vital Images) | *2012 - 2014*

 - Architected and developed a high-performance RESTful web services application using Java and the Spring Framework, delivering a robust and scalable solution to meet complex business requirements.

 ### Senior Software Engineer
 **Medtronic** | *2009 - 2012*

 - Led a team of software engineers tasked with developing and maintaining a web application that gathers data from insulin pumps and glucose sensors to help patients and physicians make better therapy management decisions

-### Senior Software Engineer
+### Software Engineer
 **Codonics** | *2002 - 2009*

 - Implemented HL7 and DICOM services in Java for Medical Imaging Printers, CD publishers, and Image Archives.